 Valuing employee views can cultivate a two-way relationship between business and employee.
 If done in the right way, adopting a hybrid working model can create a culture of transparency.

-Whilst listening to workers in providing remote work, office based aspects to a hybrid model also improves culture.
+Whilst listening to workers in providing remote work, office based aspects to a hybrid model also improve culture.
 In-person meetings and work days can also help to build employee relationships.
 46% say they contribute to their overall happiness.

 Promotes Employee Wellbeing